sashetophizika/batc/README.md

 color_tech = cyan    # color of the technology symbol
 color_number = NULL  # color of the number inside

-mode = capacity      # c or capacity in percent,
+mode = capacity      # capacity in percent,
-                     # t or temperature in celsius,
+                     # temp in celsius,
-                     # p or power in watts,
+                     # power in watts,
+                     # times in minutes
-                     # h or health in percent
+                     # health in percent
+                     # charge in watts

 bat_number = 0       # read from /sys/class/power_supply/BAT0